Lipen/discrete-math-course/typst/lec-set-theory.typ

   The set difference $(A times B) setminus (C times D)$ where:
   - $A times B = \[Al; Ar\] times \[Bl; Br\]$ (outer rectangle)
-  - $C times D = \(Cl; Cr\) times \(Dl; Dr\]$ (inner rectangle to subtract) ]
+  - $C times D = \(Cl; Cr\) times \(Dl; Dr\]$ (inner rectangle to subtract)

+  The resulting set is visualized as the blue-shaded area on the right.
+]

 #place(bottom + right, dy: 1.5em)[